The Landscape of GPU-Centric Communication: GPU-Centric Communication Libraries

 MVAPICH2 was the first MPI implementation to begin actively integrating GPU-awareness into its runtime.
-Early work done prior to the introduction of GPUDirect RDMA added basic GPU-awareness whereby users could initiate MPI calls with buffers residing on the GPU.
-The resulting communication still had to be staged through the host, but this was done transparently by the library and optimized using pipelining schemes for the host $\leftrightarrow$ device and device $\leftrightarrow$ device transfers.
+Early MVAPICH2 work introduced basic GPU-awareness, transparently staging GPU-resident buffers through the host and optimizing transfers via pipelining schemes for the host $\leftrightarrow$ device and device $\leftrightarrow$ device transfers.
 These pipelining schemes were made possible by UVA, which allowed the library to differentiate between host and device pointers without relying on user hints.
 The ensuing GPU-awareness led to performance improvements over the GPU-oblivious version \cite{MVAPICH2-GPU-1, MVAPICH2-GPU-2, MVAPICH2-GPU-3}.
 A follow-up work used CUDA IPC to optimize intra-node transfers, which prior had to be staged through buffers in host memory \cite{MVAPICH2-GPU-Intra-Node-CUDA-IPC}.
 Eventually, support was added for GPUDirect RDMA over the rendezvous protocol allowing transfers to bypass the host and eliminate redundant host $\leftrightarrow$ device copies.
 This reduced latencies; however, bandwidth was limited due to existing architectural limitations \cite{MVAPICH2-GDR-1}.
 A subsequent work added support for GPUDirect RDMA over the eager protocol rectifying the bandwidth limitation and further reducing latencies.
 Additionally, a new loopback mechanism and an early version of GDRCopy \cite{GDRCopy} were used to eliminate expensive host $\leftrightarrow$ device \textit{cudaMemcpy}s \cite{MVAPICH2-GDR-2}.
 GDRCopy allows GPU memory to be mapped to the user address space which is optimized for small message sizes with minimal overhead \cite{GDRCopy, Designing-a-ROCm-Aware-MPI-Library-for-AMD-GPUs-Early-Experiences, Talk-GTC21-Latest-in-GPUDirect}.
 Another work extended point-to-point MPI calls to support GPUDirect Async allowing the GPU to progress the communication enqueued by the CPU, thus, optimizing the control path \cite{MVAPICH-GPUDirect-Async}.
 Other works have also increasingly focused on adding UVM-awareness to MVAPICH2-GDR \cite{MVAPICH-UM-Aware-1, MVAPICH-UM-Aware-2, MVAPICH-UM-Aware-3}.